inzk0518/tp/docs/UserGuide.md

 Deletes the specified person from the address book.

-Format: `delete INDEX`
+Format: `delete c/UUID`

-* Deletes the person at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* Deletes the person that has the UUID specified `UUID`.
+The UUID refers to the ID number shown in the displayed person list.
-* The index **must be a positive integer** 1, 2, 3, …​

 Examples:
 * `delete c/1`